TP-online/CreatorAssistant/README.md

 3. **Complete Authentication**
    - Browser will open for YouTube authentication
    - Grant necessary permissions
-   - Account will be added to the list
+   - Account will be added to your "authenticated" directory

 ### Account Features

 **Account Rotation**
-- **Automatic**: Bot cycles through accounts for each comment
+- **Automatic**: Bot can cycle through accounts for each comment
-- **Manual Selection**: Choose specific account for next job
+- **Manual Selection**: Choose a specific account for next job
 - **Status Tracking**: Monitor which accounts are active

 **Account Information**